IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-ietf-ccwg-rfc8298bis-screamv2.md

    However, SCReAM can settle for a lower number of marked packets per RTT in steady state due to measures taken in the calculation of the ref_wnd and the target_bitrate that are necessary to get a stable bitrate and lower queue delay.
-   In those cases SCReAM may get a lower share of the link capacity when competing against e.g. a large file transfer with TCP Prague congestion control.
+   In those cases, SCReAM may get a lower share of the link capacity when competing against e.g. a large file transfer with TCP Prague congestion control.

 * SCReAM has over time been evaluated in a number of different experiments, a